Lenovo Gaming Laptop Cyber Monday Deal 2021: Cheapest Price | Digital Trends

 - Precise controls through Legion Truestrike keyboard

-Also under the hood is the NVIDIA GeForce GTX 1650 graphics card with award-winning NVIDIA Turing architecture that ensures even the most demanding games and MMOs look amazing and don’t suffer from lag.
+Also, under the hood is the NVIDIA GeForce GTX 1650 graphics card with award-winning NVIDIA Turing architecture, which ensures even the most demanding games and MMOs look amazing and don’t suffer from lag.
 All of these components are packed in a minimalist chassis that houses a monster of a machine, so gone are the days of worrying whether your gaming laptop will be able to run the game that you want to buy.

 This gaming laptop comes with a 17.3-inch display with a refresh rate of up to 144Hz for smooth gameplay that gives you the advantage in boss fights and multiplayer matches.
 The Legion Truestrike keyboard offers controls that are instantly recognized and precise.
 The Lenovo Legion 5 also supports Dolby Vision and Nahimic 3D Audio for an immersive gaming experience that will place you in the middle of all the action.